Westerface/software-design-vu/docs/assignment2.md

 #### Colors.java (introduced v1.0 NOT USED ANYMORE)
-The class was used to suit the need of taking static colors from it, but since we decided to have different color themes as set color palettes it become useless.
+The class was used to suit the need of taking static colors from it, but since we decided to have different color themes as set color palettes it becomes useless.
 We will still keep it since maybe a custom color can be introduced.
 Moreover, another possibility of using the class is to make it as a factory for the color themes.
 This will reduce the length of the `ColorTheme` class and also will make it easier to create new color themes.

 #### Globals.java (introduced v1.0 still alive)